MD Reference Resources

-Aspartylglucosaminuria (AGU) is a rare genetic, autosomal recessive disease that belongs to a group of metabolism diseases with inborn errors containing the following designations: OMIM #208400, ICD-10-CM Diagnosis Code E77.1, and ICD-11 Code 5C56.21.
+Aspartylglucosaminuria (AGU) is a rare genetic, autosomal recessive disease that belongs to a group of metabolism diseases with inborn errors containing the following designations: OMIM #208400, 2021 ICD-10-CM Diagnosis Code E77.1, and ICD-11 Code 5C56.2.
 Aspartylglucosaminuria is part of a group of ~50 different lysosomal storage disorders.
-The symptoms of Aspartylglucosaminuria are caused by a malfunction of one lysosomal enzyme necessary to breakdown glycoproteins.
+The symptoms of Aspartylglucosaminuria are caused by a malfunction of a lysosomal enzyme necessary to breakdown glycoproteins.

 Most of the reported medical information on AGU involves Finnish patients, due to the effect of one major Finnish mutation.
 Over 30 different mutations in patients of non-Finnish ancestry were reported in 2001, and more are discovered every year.
 Patients with different mutations can have completely different symptoms, as well as milder or more profound symptoms, compared to patients with the Finnish mutation.